Physical Plausibility Reasoning via HCM-GRPO: Empowering Compact Model for Superior Performance: Conclusion

 \section{Conclusion}

 In this work, we address the challenges of image screening with MLLMs by proposing a comprehensive solution that includes a novel dataset and an advanced training methodology.
-Our dataset evaluates image aesthetic reasoning ability across four critical dimensions, while our method leverages CoT data followed by HCM-GRPO reinforcement learning to significantly enhance performance.
-Notably, this task is highly challenging, as even leading closed-source MLLMs, such as GPT4o and Qwen-VL-Max, perform poorly at the level of random guessing.
+Our dataset evaluates physical plausibility reasoning ability across four critical dimensions, while our method leverages CoT data followed by HCM-GRPO reinforcement learning to significantly enhance performance.
+Notably, this task is highly challenging, as even leading closed-source MLLMs, such as GPT5.2 and Gemini3-Pro, perform poorly on the testing dataset.
 In contrast, our approach achieves superior results with a much smaller model, demonstrating the effectiveness of combining CoT data with reinforcement learning and the advantages of HCM-GRPO over the original GRPO.
-We believe these efforts will pave the way for more robust and reliable solutions in image aesthetic reasoning.
-Despite these achievements, some limitations still remain. \begin{itemize} \item Our model demonstrates good performance in recognizing appearance deformation and extension rationality, but it still struggles with placement layout as well as the physical shadow.
+We believe these efforts will pave the way for more robust and reliable solutions in physical plausibility reasoning.
+Despite these achievements, some limitations still remain. \\ Our model demonstrates good performance in recognizing appearance deformation and extension rationality, but it still struggles with placement layout as well as physical shadow.
+Appearance deformation and extension rationality cases can often be solved by detecting local, object-centric texture or shape cues and performing a relatively direct comparison with the reference image, making the decision largely dependent on fine-grained visual similarity.
+In contrast, physical shadow and placement layout require enforcing global physical constraints (e.g., coherent lighting direction, projection geometry, and stable support relations), for which isolated texture features of a single object are insufficient.
+For example, in the bad reasoning cases of Figure~\ref{Demonstration2}, the model correctly notices that candidates A and C of the left case contain shadows, yet fails to recognize that the shadows are inconsistent.
+Similarly, for the right case, the model can perceive that the bottom product touches the tabletop but cannot infer that a single-point contact combined with a tilted box violates physical stability.
 Future work will focus on enriching the CoT data with high-quality examples from different dimensions.
-This enhancement is expected to provide a stronger foundation for the reinforcement learning phase, further improving the model's reasoning capabilities in complex scenarios.\\ \item Beyond generating higher-quality CoT data to target model weaknesses, we aim to achieve knowledge transfer in an unsupervised manner.
-In this paper, we do not extensively utilize the exploration split of our dataset.
-Consequently, a key direction for future work is to focus on enabling knowledge transfer for image screening using large volumes of unsupervised data.
-The ultimate goal is to allow existing MLLMs to automatically acquire domain-specific knowledge. \end{itemize}
+This enhancement is expected to provide a stronger foundation for the reinforcement learning phase, further improving the model's reasoning capabilities in complex scenarios.\\ Since our dataset is centered on medicine packaging, the transferability of the learned capability may be limited when target objects differ substantially in geometry, appearance, or compositional complexity.
+This limitation points to the need for broader object diversity and cross-domain supervision.
+At the same time, the learned capability is not inherently restricted to this specific object category.
+The model primarily acquires more general physical reasoning patterns, including spatial configuration, relative position, occlusion, viewpoint consistency, and structural correspondence under partial observation.
+Therefore, insofar as other complex objects share these underlying spatial and physical dependencies, we expect the learned reasoning to generalize beyond the original domain.
+Accordingly, future work will focus on extending the benchmark to a wider range of object types, including those with irregular geometry, deformable structures, reflective materials, and more complex multi-object interactions.
+It will also be important to increase the diversity of scenes and environmental conditions, such as lighting variations, cluttered backgrounds, viewpoint changes, and severe occlusions, so that the benchmark can better reflect real-world scenarios and more rigorously evaluate the robustness of physical plausibility reasoning.\\